 "Unfortunately, in every contest, there must be... a loser.
 Lu-hoo... zu-her."

-Caught on the Jumbotron: Ace beats the shit out of a bird-suited mascot on a Jumbotron at the end of the first movie.
+Caught on the Jumbotron: Ace beats the crap out of a bird-suited mascot on a Jumbotron at the end of the first movie.
 The reason?
 He shooed away a runaway pigeon that had a cool reward of $25,000 on its head.
 Good news is, it was the away team's mascot, and the Dolphins were yukking it up, along with Melissa.
-Gets coupled with Hypocritical Humor since the announcer introduced him as a lover of all life's creatures just before he got caught.
+Gets coupled with Description Cut since the announcer introduced him as a lover of all life's creatures just before he got caught.